 Ideally you should get up and walk around at least every 2 hours on a long flight.
 This will help keep the blood flowing and make you feel less fatigued.
 You might find my post 10 long haul tips and tricks useful.

 Should I drink alcohol on a long flight?

 In moderation is ok but to excess is not.
 Alcohol dehydrates you which won’t help.
-Besides, no-one wants to spend hours sitting next to a drunk.
+Besides, no one wants to spend hours sitting next to a drunk.